-Aspiring software developer Paige Bormann is a second-year Computer Science & Engineering major at The Ohio State University.
+Aspiring applications developer Paige Bormann is a third year Computer Science & Engineering major at The Ohio State University.
 She is a STEM Exploration & Engagement Scholar and a member of the Association of Computing Machinery – Women’s Chapter.
-Paige is also a Student Network Engineer at Ohio State’s Telecommunication Network Center (TNC).
-She writes scripts with Python and tests them with a Unix system to automate the tedious tasks of network engineers.
+Paige is also a Student Network Engineer at Ohio State’s Telecommunications Network Center (TNC).
+She writes Python scripts and tests them with a Unix system to automate the tedious tasks of network engineers.
 Her scripts have helped automate device configuration changes, delete duplicate entries from a database, and find information associated with domain names or IP addresses across multiple APIs.
 More specific information about her projects at the TNC can be found in Paige’s Second Year Artifacts.
-Paige’s experiences at the TNC have reinforced her passion for using and sharing technology to improve the lives of others.
-Her passion has pushed her to lead a three-day AspireIT program, speak at the 2018 Columbus Women in Tech Conference, and volunteer at events aimed towards exposing young girls to technology, and complete her first iOS app.
-The app, STEM Ease, is designed with the needs of fellow STEM Exploration & Engagement scholars in mind and will help scholars better keep track of their progress through the program.
+Paige’s experiences at the TNC have reinforced her passion for creating applications to improve the lives of others.
+Her passion has pushed her to lead a three-day AspireIT program, speak at the 2018 Columbus Women in Tech Conference, volunteer at events aimed towards exposing young girls to technology, and complete her first iOS application.
+The app, STEM Ease, is designed with the needs of fellow STEM Exploration & Engagement scholars in mind and aims to help scholars better keep track of their progress through the program.
 Most recently, Paige completed her first software engineering internship and won a Student Employee of the Year award at the TNC.
-As her third year of college starts amidst the on-going COVID-19 pandemic, Paige is still optimistic and excited about the opportunities that her second year will bring, and she hopes that this academic year is full of learning and growth.
+As her third year of college starts amidst the on-going COVID-19 pandemic, Paige is still optimistic and excited about the opportunities that her third year will bring.

 BONUS: My personality type is INFJ.
 Learn more about what this means by reading Personality Type: The Good & The Bad.